Types of Homebuying Programs

 National homebuying programs can save you a significant amount of money over the course of your mortgage term.
 Most of the programs offer competitive interest rates and lower than average closing costs, which is critical if you’re working with less than stellar credit.

 Some of the programs do require higher minimum credit scores and mortgage insurance, but those minimum scores usually don’t qualify for a conventional mortgage, unless you can make a significant down payment.
-The national programs and local assistance we discussed provide a good place to start once you’re ready to buy a home, but you still need to do your own due diligence to find the best rate and terms for your mortgage.
+The national programs and local assistance we discussed provide a good place to start once you’re ready to buy a home, but you still need to do your own due diligence to find your best rate and terms.